Wooly-AI/docs/docs/Quick Start/Running The Wooly Controller.md

 ![Groups](/img/controller-groups.png)

-This is where you can see all the groups that exist for the Nodes runing WoolyAI Servers.
+This is where you can see all the groups that exist for the GPU Nodes runing WoolyAI Servers.

 ## FAQ